tproduit/pic2map/README.md

 The 3D geographic coordinates of each pixel can be saved as tiff images.

 ###Geometry analysis
 This function computes three plots.
-The first shows the surface of a pixel which varies with the distance and the angle of incidence.
+The first plot shows the surface of a pixel which varies with the distance and the angle of incidence.
 The two other plots show the angle of incidence.

 This function is usefull to choose a good camera location to sense a landscape.